chainer/chainer/examples/image_captioning/README.md

 # Image Captioning with Convolutional Neural Networks

 This is an example implementation of Show and Tell: A Neural Image Caption Generator (https://arxiv.org/abs/1411.4555) a generative image captioning model using a neural network with convolutional and recurrent layers.
-Given an image, this model generates a sentence that describe it.
+Given an image, this model generates a sentence that describes it.

 ## Requirements